Sushmitha1703/Can-Structured-Data-Reduce-Epistemic-Uncertainty-/README.md

 same model parameters θ.
 With qualitative and quantitative results our idea is to define a new Machine Intelligence hypothesis to show how important structured data is for a model.
 We therby propose our hypothesis :
 _"Consider two models α and β.
 Let model α be an extremely fine-tuned model with additional ability acquired through structured data and model β be the native version of model α.
 Both the models are bound to reach an optimal accuracy state S provided the models run for an arbitrary number of epochs ε.
 The factor deciding the better model in such a case would be the rate ρ at which a model reaches such an S. "_

-Figure below shows the the accuracies of extremely fine-tuned and native model versions of both BioClinical BERT and bert-base-uncased-yelp-polarity models.
-Analyzing the accuracy after every epoch, it can be inferred that the rate of learning of the model trained through ontology alignment is much higher:
+Figure below shows the the accuracies of extremely fine-tuned and native model versions of BioClinical BERT models.
+Analyzing the accuracy after every epoch, it can be inferred that the rate of learning of the model trained through ontology alignment is much higher.
+Similar results were obtained with bert-base-uncased-yelp-polarity model as well:

 ![image](https://github.com/user-attachments/assets/2468e697-c5ab-4d58-b61f-5c291eeb150e)